kuhnrl30/kuhnrl30.github.io/moocs/index.md

 > MOOC: (/m&#333;&#333;k/): massive open online course; is an online course aimed at unlimited participation and open access via the web.

 This is the record of the courses I have completed during my open-source education on data analytics.
 The resources I've used include Massive Open Online Courses (MOOCs) on Coursera and edX from some of the best universities.
-Of course, there are few substitutes for what you can learn from practice so I've applied the eduction to a few projects and competitions.
+Of course, there are few substitutes for what you can learn from practice so I've applied the education to a few projects and competitions.
 This is how I live my goal of lifelong learning and continuous improvement.

 ### Data Science Specialization
 [Coursera and John Hopkins University](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage)
-This specialization track covers the concepts and tools needed throughout the entire data science pipeline including: programming concepts, data munging, data visualization, publishing the analysis, statisics, and usable data products.
+This specialization track covers the concepts and tools needed throughout the entire data science pipeline including: programming concepts, data munging, data visualization, publishing the analysis, statistics, and usable data products.
 The specialization had 9 courses and culminates with a capstone project with [Swiftkey](http://swiftkey.com/en/).
 The primary tools used are R, GitHub, and RPubs.

 - Data Scientist's Tool Box, <a href="../certs/1 Data Scientist Toolbox.pdf" target="_blank">Verified Certificate</a>
 - R Programming, <a href="../certs/2 R Programming.pdf" target="_blank">Verified Certificate</a>